CivicSolutions/TownSquare/README.md

 - `Chat` in Help Posts between the `Employer` and the `Employee`

 ## Info

-**ComApp** is a mobile application developed using `.NET MAUI`, currently optimized primarily for Android devices.
+**TownSquare** is a mobile application developed using `.NET MAUI`, currently optimized primarily for Android devices.
 This project was created as part of a school assignment and is still in the development phase.
 While significant progress has been made, several key features are still under development.

 ## Authors

 - [Sergio Soares](https://www.github.com/Sergio-404)
 - [Luka Ljubisavljevic](https://www.github.com/Lurx381)
 - [Kai Parkinson](https://www.github.com/Kai1732)

 ## Support

 For contact, email ytlurx@gmail.com.